Moving your IT system to a new location can be very stressful

 - Ensure there is a suitable area for your telephony and comms lines to terminate at.
 One that has easy access to your comms cabinet, your modem, your router and your PABX.

 - Ensure that the fitout includes a comms cabinet with a patch panel, as well as room for NetCare to install a rack mounted switch.

 - Ensure that there is a secure area for the server to be installed.
-Often of course this is next to the comms cabinet,
+Often of course this is next to the comms cabinet, if room permits.

 - Resist the urge to install a conventional hardware based PABX based telephony system.
 A new office is a great opportunity to invest in an internet based PBX solution that offers substantial initial cost savings, ongoing cheaper phone calls, plus a number of enhanced features to increase business productivity.
 NetCare recommend you consider implementing a 3CX system.

 - Consider carefully how many "conventional" phone lines you need installed by your telco.
 Depending on the decision you make up above, the number may fall to ZERO.

 - Ditto for that fax line you thought you had to have - a VoIP phone system like 3CX will probably negate the need for that too.

 - Consider your Internet connection options.
 NetCare are largely agnostic when it comes to ISPs - they ALL have their ups and downs.
 The most important consideration is whether your new location has access to business-grade fibre.
 If not, then hopefully it has an NBN connection.

 - Ensure the electrical contractor installs two cable ports for each workstation area - one for the computer and a separate one for the phone.
 Installing extra cabling at this point is a lot cheaper than doing it later.

 - Ensure the electrical contractor installs CAT6 cabling to ensure reliable gigabit performance.
-And make sure that the same cabling is used for computer
+And make sure that the same cabling is used for computer AND phone connections.

 - Consider installing a PoE switch if you're installing a modern phone solution.
 PoE (Power over Ethernet) does away with those annoying power adapters that handsets all seem to need these days, and that frequently seem to fail.
 Far better to put a PoE switch in now, and use the cabling to provide the small amount of power the handsets actually need to operate.

 - When getting quotes from office removalists, ensure you engage one that safely and securely moves all your office equipment – PCs, monitors, printers, fax machines and so on.
 It may even be necessary to engage a specialist removalist if you have a large multi-purpose printer/scanner/copier device from a vendor like Canon or Xerox.

 - Check, CHECK, CHECK before move in day.
 We strongly recommend getting NetCare to make an onsite visit on your behalf prior to moving day to ensure that everything is as it should be:

 - The fitout is complete (not a hanging out electrical outlet to be seen);